 Selectivity: Top Online MBA Programs Value Quality Students

 In the past, largely due to lack of prestigious, online programs, especially online MBA programs, lacked selectivity.
 Indeed, there was a time, when most online MBA programs ran as “cost recovery” programs for universities.
-In short, students would pay but not necessarily complete their degrees, which meant that universities could use money made via online programs to bankroll more prestigious on campus programs.
+In short, students would pay but not necessarily complete their degrees, which meant that universities could use the money made via online programs to bankroll more prestigious on-campus programs.
 In 2017, however, the terrain of higher education has shifted.
-Online MBA programs are often just as prestigious as on campus programs and in a global economy, where professionals are increasingly on the move and working from around the globe, there is more need than ever before to ensure that professionals can complete highers degrees from remote locations.
-This means that selectivity is now soaring in many online MBA programs and in turn, improving the quality of programs over all.
+Online MBA programs are often just as prestigious as on-campus programs and in a global economy, where professionals are increasingly on the move and working from around the globe, there is more need than ever before to ensure that professionals can complete higher degrees from remote locations.
+This means that selectivity is now soaring in many online MBA programs and in turn, improving the quality of programs overall.
 After all, with higher selectivity, classes are more challenging and experienced faculty are more likely to choose to teach in online MBA programs too.

 Photo by Adeolu Eletu on Unsplash